APPENDIX - Fringe Spacing Geometry Module

 5.2 MHz 50 m “2 fringe” boundary-scale spacing across 100 m

 Interpretive guardrail: “Feature scale match” is not evidence by itself.
-It becomes meaningful only if a computed node/fringe map at those frequencies (with explicit uncertainties) correlates with multiple independent boundary features better than chance.
+It becomes meaningful only if a computed node/fringe map at those frequencies correlates with multiple independent boundary features under the dedicated correlation audit.

 4.1 Computed sensitivity: ±5° in \(\theta\) (65°–75°)